-- An authorisation included with electoral matter published (either in printed or electronic form) by or on behalf of a registered political party or a candidate for an election must cover three required elements.
-It must contain: - the name of the person authorising the material or its author; - a statement to the effect that the named person authorised, or is the author of, the matter; and - a statement to the effect that the matter is published for the party or candidate.
+- An authorisation statement included with electoral matter published by or on behalf of a registered political party or a candidate for an election or an entity must cover three required elements.
+It must contain: - the first and last name of the person authorising the material, or its author; - a statement to the effect that the named person authorised, or is the authorof, the material; and - if the matter is published for or on behalf of a registered political party, a candidate in an election or a person who has publicly indicated that they intend to be a candidate for election, the material must include a statement to the effect that the matter is published for the party, candidate or person.